-How to stay sober during the party season
+How to avoid alcohol during the party season

 How many Christmas parties do you have planned this year?
 Two or three?
 Maybe more?